 The CW was designed at the Massachusetts Institute of Technology by Spencer Axani.
 The concept was to design a detector that students, teachers, or experimenters can build on their own and use to make meaningful measurements of cosmic rays.
-QuarkNet has built several CW detectors.
-These detectors provide an introduction to detecting cosmic rays.
+QuarkNet has built several CW detectors that provide an introduction to detecting cosmic rays.
 Teachers can borrow class-sets of these detectors through their QuarkNet center.
 They do not replace the larger, more capable QuarkNet Cosmic Ray Muon Detector (CRMD).

 One CW unit can only operate in "singles" mode, that is, showing all results with no filters.
-Two CW units together can be made to operate in "two-fold coincidence" mode in which a data stream that only shows results of both CW units detecting a signal in the same small time interval.
+You can operate two CW units together in "two-fold coincidence" mode in which a data stream shows results of both CW units detecting a signal in the same small time interval.
 This eliminates a great deal of background, allowing for a better estimate for cosmic ray rates.